TheDinosaurLover/Calculator/README.md

 # Calculator
-Simple calculator
-This is a simple calculator that can perform addition,substraction, multiplication and division with error handling.
+This is a simple calculator that can perform
+1. Addition
+2. Substraction
+3. Multiplication
+4. division with error handling.

+Suggestions are always welcome :)